The House Where Evil Dwells: Release

+Home media

+MGM Home Entertainment released The House Where Evil Dwells on DVD in 2005.
+Scream Factory released the film on Blu-ray in 2016 as a double feature with Ghost Warrior (1984).

+Reception

+Box office

+The House Where Evil Dwells grossed $667,863 at the United States box office.

-Critical reception
+Critical response

 The film drew mixed reviews.
-Vincent Canby of The New York Times wrote, "The House Where Evil Dwells... should satisfy all but the most insatiable appetites for haunted-house movies..."
+Vincent Canby of The New York Times wrote, "The House Where Evil Dwells... should satisfy all but the most insatiable appetites for haunted-house movies."

-TV Guide said, "The film has more nudity than chills, but it does have some quirky humor, especially in the exorcism scene."
+TV Guide said: "The film has more nudity than chills, but it does have some quirky humor, especially in the exorcism scene."